Biography

 He spent

-the last thirty years of his life in Tolentino preaching with wonderful
+the last thirty years of his life in Tolentino preaching

-success, where the Guelfs and the Ghibellines were in constant strife.
+with wonderful success, where the Guelfs and the Ghibellines

-Nicholas saw only one remedy to the violence: street preaching, and
+to the violence: street preaching, and the success of this apostolic

-the success of this apostolic work was astounding.
+work was astounding.
 "He spoke of

-the things of heaven," says his biographer St. Antonine.
+the things of Heaven," says his biographer St. Antonine.
 "Sweetly

-he preached the divine word, and the words that came from his lips fell
+he preached the divine word, and the words that

-like flames of fire.
-Among his hearers could be seen the tears and heard
+his hearers could be seen the tears and heard the

 Towards

-the end diseases tried his patience, but he kept up his mortifications
+the end diseases tried his patience, but he kept

-almost to the hour of death.
-He died surrounded by his community.
-He
+up his mortifications almost to the hour of death.
+He died

-possessed an angelic meekness, a guileless simplicity, and a tender
+meekness, a guileless simplicity, and a tender love of virginity, which

-love of virginity, which he never stained, guarding it by prayer and
+he never stained, guarding it by prayer and extraordinary mortifications.

-Nicholas’ prayers were received while he himself was infirm.
+received while he himself was infirm.

 In 1345